Ghosts of the North Cheyenne Canon Park in Haunted Colorado

 In the year 1907, General Palmer’s friend and co-worker, William S. Stratton, bought 640 acres of land surrounding Helen Hunt Falls and also donated it to the park.
 Stratton was a philanthropist and the discoverer of the Independence Mine near Cripple Creek.
 His intention matched Palmer’s, in the preservation of the natural beauty of the area.

-Related Haunted Stories: Dunes State Park
+Related Haunted Stories: Lake Shawnee Amusement Park

 The Starsmore Discovery Center, which serves as a nature center and visitor hub, was originally constructed in 1992 as the Starsmore home.
 It was moved to its present location in 1997.